117th Kentucky State Fair Celebrated The Commonwealth’s Perseverance

-The 117th Kentucky State Fair celebrated a successful year of bringing together Kentuckians, with all 120 counties represented, to enjoy 11-days of concerts, agriculture, animals, education and more.
+The 117th Kentucky State Fair celebrated a successful year of bringing together Kentuckians, with all 120 counties represented, to enjoy 11 days of concerts, agriculture, animals, education, and more.

 “After a year where we were limited to a youth livestock event, we welcomed the opportunity to host a full Kentucky State Fair experience.
 Each year our festival highlights the best the bluegrass state has to offer and this year was no different.
 Even with smaller crowds, all 120 Kentucky counties were represented, proving the Kentucky State Fair is truly where Kentucky comes together,” said David S. Beck, President and CEO of Kentucky Venues.

 General entries were welcomed back at the Fair this year.
-There were 13,485 general entries, with categories ranging culinary to crafts and more.
-Livestock competitors filled the West Wing, Hall and Pavillion with 7,389 entries.
+There were 13,485 general entries, with categories ranging from culinary to crafts and more.
+Livestock competitors filled the West Wing, Hall, and Pavillion with 7,389 entries.
 FFA and 4-H participants contributed 6,828 entries which were displayed in the South Wing.
 In total, there were more than 27,000 entries at this year’s Fair.

 Championship Drive Presented by Farm Credit Mid-America